mmistakes/minimal-mistakes/_posts/learning/book_report/2021-10-03-reading_list.md

 10. _Oedipus_ the King by Sophocles

     1. 11/04/21 - 11/15/21

 11. _The President and the Freedom Fighter_ by Brian Kilmeade

     1. A moving book about the life and work of Abraham Lincoln and Fredrick Douglas.
 Two unlikely friends in a critical time of American History.
-An accurate account of the two men, not glorifying them, instead truthfully outlining their actions, feelings, and views at various points in their lives.
+An accurate account of the two men does not glorify them but instead truthfully outlines their actions, feelings, and views at various points in their lives.
 I was honestly more touched and moved by the life of Fredrick Douglas, a man who was born a slave, yet died a legend.

     2. 11/10/21 - 11/23/21

 ## 2022